*Updated May 13th, 2025

 When your insurer totals your car, the settlement is based on ACV minus any deductible.

-Insurers determine the value of your totaled vehicle using:
+Insurers determine the vehicle’s actual cash value using:

 • Comparable vehicle sales